genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_setup-wsl.md

 `yum groupinstall base`

-2. Install Java 11 or scp jdk from local binaries folder and install:
+2. Install Java 11 or scp jdk from the local binaries folder and install:

 ```
 sudo yum update